A guide to being a responsible dog owner

 Good training classes are invaluable and can help owners get the most from their dog.

-The Kennel Club Good Citizen Dog Scheme is designed to help owners train their dogs to be obedient in everyday situations.
+The Kennel Club Good Citizen Dog Training scheme is designed to help owners train their dogs to be obedient in everyday situations.
 The scheme is not competitive and is aimed at all dogs: young, old, pedigree and crossbreed.

 When deciding to join training classes, follow these guidelines: